portworx/px-docs/scheduler/kubernetes/upgrade.md

 As we can see in the example output above:

 * looking at the STATUS/READY, we can tell that the rollout-upgrade is currently creating the container on the "minion2" node
-* looking at AGE, we can tell that
+* looking at AGE, we can tell that:
-	* "minion4" and "minion5" have Portworx up for 16 days (likely still on old version, and to be upgraded), while the
+   - "minion4" and "minion5" have Portworx up for 16 days (likely still on old version, and to be upgraded), while the
-	* "minion3" has Portworx up for only 5 minutes (likely just upgraded and restarted)
+   - "minion3" has Portworx up for only 5 minutes (likely just upgraded and restarted)
 * if we keep on monitoring, we will observe that the upgrade will not switch to the "next" node until STATUS is "Running" and the READY is 1/1 (meaning, the "readynessProbe" reports Portworx service is fully up).

-<U>PORTWORX CLUSTER LIST</U>:<br/>
+<U>Portworx cluster list</U>:<br/>
-Finally, one can also run the following command to inspect the Portworx cluster:
+Finally, one can run the following command to inspect the Portworx cluster:

 ```
-minion1$ /opt/pwx/bin/pxctl cluster list
+$ px_pod=$(kubectl get pods -n kube-system -l name=portworx -o jsonpath='{.items[0].metadata.name}')
+$ kubectl exec -it $px_pod -n kube-system /opt/pwx/bin/pxctl status

 [...]
 Nodes in the cluster:
 ID      DATA IP         CPU             MEM TOTAL       MEM FREE        CONTAINERS      VERSION                 STATUS